-The Belgian artist Panamarenko is described by Nico Orengo as the toy maker from Antwerp because of the ludic and experimenthal peculiarity of a great many of his works.
+The Belgian artist Panamarenko is described by Nico Orengo as the toy maker from Antwerp because of the ludic and experimental peculiarity of a great many of his works.

 The character of the children rhyme is Panamarenko/Pepto Bismo, a sculpture of the artist and a flying little man who, after leaving his studio in Antwerp, allows himself a journey by flight and by sea.
-Then he is fished out for beeing exhibited at the Biennale of Venice.
-But Pepto Bismo has a free mood-attitude and, on board white improbable airship, will run away and he will come back the stillness of the countryside, after visiting Giotto at the Cappella degli Scrovegni, where he will test new “Unidentified Flying Objects”.
+Then he is fished out for being exhibited at the Biennale of Venice.
+But Pepto Bismo has a free mood-attitude and, on board of a white improbable airship, he will run away to come back to the stillness of the countryside, after visiting Giotto at the Cappella degli Scrovegni, where he will test new “Unidentified Flying Objects”.

-Panamarenko was born in Antwerp in 1940, where he lives and works.
-Once he gradueted from the Royal Academy of Fine Arts in his home town, he became a self-taught enyhusiast of science and physics.
+Panamarenko (Antwerp, 1940 - Brakel, 2003), artist and inventor, he was one of the most relevant personalities of the Belgian panorama in the 70s.
 Between ’62 and ’64 he experiments, together with Hugo Heyrman, with new materials, chiefly polyesters, which enabled the most varied of objects to be made.
 Prolific, visionary, experimental, Panamarenko has created an incredible set of objects with which “to play”, in which Utopya plays an important role.
 His first, real “machines” such as Prova-Car, a white metal model of a futuristic racing car, or the human-propulsion Airship (also called Six-bladed Helicopter) as well as the flying machines he was to build later, are the superbe result of an alchemy made of sofisticated calculations and archaic construction which evoke the poetic, epic dimension of human flight, lost since Leonardo da Vinci, and restore the nostalgic image of the pioneer, of adventure and exploration.
-At the beginning of the 1970s, Panamarenko embarked on a series of studies aiming the mechanical imitation of the flight of insects.